-If you're a baseball fan, this ERA calculator might be right up your alley.
+If you're a baseball fan, this ERA calculator is right in your ballpark.
 It finds the value of the Earned Run Average - a metric that measures the effectiveness of a pitcher in a much more accurate way than a simple win-to-lose ratio.
 Read on to learn the principles of this statistic - what is ERA in baseball, and how to calculate the ERA of an arbitrary player.
 Moreover, in the article below you can find a brief summary of baseball history, a description of the most iconic baseball organization - Major League Baseball, and some technical information about a baseball field and a baseball bat.
-Finally, you'll have a chance to take a look at MLB ERA leaders of the last 10 years.
+Finally, you'll have a chance to take a look at the MLB ERA leaders of the last 10 years.

 What is ERA in baseball?

-To put it simply, it is a measure of a pitcher's effectiveness.
-It puts his game in the perspective of all nine innings but takes into account the time he has been pitching.
+To put it simply, ERA is a measure of a pitcher's effectiveness.
+It takes his performance over all nine innings but also takes into account the time he has been pitching.

 By definition, it is the mean of earned runs given up by a pitcher per the total of innings pitched (9 for a regular game, 7 for softball, and 6 or 7 for little league games).
-If there are any defensive errors happening in the game, the run is considered unearned and is not taken into account for ERA calculations.
+If any defensive errors occur during the game, the run is considered unearned and is not taken into account for ERA calculations.

 Generally, the lower the ERA score, the better.
 The lowest career earned run average in history is 1.82, held by Ed Walsh, who played from 1904 to 1917.
-After the change of rules post-1920, the highest career ERA score (2.21) belongs to Mariano Rivera, who played baseball in years 1995–2013.
+After the change of rules post-1920, the lowest career ERA score now belongs to Mariano Rivera (2.21), who played baseball in years 1995–2013.